hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-a-review.md

 ### `h1` and page title should be the same

 The visible `h1` on the page and the page title (in the browser tab) should be the same.
-However you should also make sure that pages which follow each other have different titles/`h1` so when the user navigates they know they have moved to a different page and the last page hasn't just reloaded.
+However you should also make sure that the pages which follow each other have different titles/`h1` so when the user navigates they know they have moved to a different page and the last page hasn't just reloaded.
 See the [page title pattern](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/) for more information.

 Success criteria for [WCAG 2.1 (A) 2.4.2 Page Titled](https://www.w3.org/WAI/WCAG21/Understanding/page-titled.html).